 Diamonds – girls’ best friend!
 Why do girls love diamonds?
 Why are they so precious?
 Is it because of their beauty and exquisiteness?
 Talk about buying.
 Purchasing a diamond can test the nerves of even the most astute buyer – what do you look for?
 What do the terms mean?
 What makes one diamond worth more than another?
 Do you know how to choose a diamond?

 When you get in the diamond shop and attempt to buy one like diamond rings, but do not know what the different between this one and that one.
 Even though those two have the same size and carat, the price can be completely different.
 Why?
-Here is a simple guide to the essentials of engagement rings jewellery.
+Here is a simple guide to the essentials of engagement rings jewelery.

 Understanding these terms will help you discuss with the dealer the features most important to you, ensuring you get the very best diamond for your money.
 Diamond appraisers look for four qualities in a diamond when discerning its value.
 Commonly called the ‘4 Cs’ they are: Cut, Clarity, Carat and Color.